jeksn/jeksn-astro/src/pages/reading-list/index.md

 ## Currently reading:
 * The Prophet / Khalil Gibran
-* A Psalm for the Wild-Build / Becky Chambers
+* A Psalm for the Wild-Built / Becky Chambers

 ## 2024
 * The Last Emperox / John Scalzi